HarryEMartland/webflux-metrics-issue/README.md

 |2.1.4.RELEASE       | web     | String              | yes              |

 #### Testing
-After building this project with the correct version of spring boot and selecting either `spring-boot-starter-webflux` or `spring-boot-starter-webflux` the test endpoint was requested a number of times.
+After building this project with the correct version of spring boot and selecting either `spring-boot-starter-webflux` or `spring-boot-starter-web` the test endpoint was requested a number of times.
 The metrics endpoint was then check to see if the `/test` endpoint had been registered.

 For testing the reactive controller the `/test` method was made to return `Mono.just("test")` otherwise it would just return a string.